-Loan interest is charged monthly at a variable rate, currently 4.75% per year.
-The interest rate is variable and can be adjusted quarterly by the CURF Board.
+Loan interest is charged monthly at a variable rate.
+The interest rate is variable and can be adjusted quarterly or monthly by the CURF Board.
 Interest rates are non-negotiable.
 Anytime the CURF Board changes the interest rates, your payment amount will not change, but the length of the loan will be extended.

 Borrowers receive monthly statements at the beginning of each month identifying the amount due.
 Payments are due on the first of each month.

 Once you have drawn and received the full amount of your loan, your first payment, principal and interest, will be due the first day of the following month.
 Your loan Promissory Note and Guarantee specify the amount of and schedule for repayment.

 You can pay more than the monthly amount due shown on your statement in order to pay off your loan faster.
 CURF will apply extra payments to both the loan interest and principal, which will reduce the amount of interest accrued that you will need to pay on your loan overall.
 Making timely and early payments can also reduce the amount of interest you will need to pay over the course of your loan.